danraskin/weekend-redux-feedback-loop/README.md

 The primary tasks of this app are to facilitate page navigation, ensure proper user inputs, and allow form submission to database.

-User responses are compiled in one redux reducer in index.js and accessible via store. reducer is seeded with initial values: { 0, 0 ,0 , ''} for the four response keys (feeling, understanding, support, comments)
+User responses are compiled in one redux reducer in index.js and accessible via store. reducer is seeded with not-null initial values: { 0, 0 ,0 , ''} for the four response keys (feeling, understanding, support, comments)

 For user response pages:
    - on page load, store is queried for value of response key.